synonymdev/slashtags/packages/auth/README.md

 - **Initiator Attestation**

-  The **Initiator** signs the challenge (or get the attestation from a key manager) and send it back encoded with the Version Code, and the source of the attestation, in this case (Initiator).
+  The **Initiator** signs the challenge (or get the attestation from a key manager) and send it back encoded with the Version code.

 - **Responder verification**